 Developing Solutions provides the following general reference guides to assist your testing:

-- Diameter Dictionary – a comprehensive reference guide to aid the configuration of Diameter test scenarios;
+- Diameter Dictionary – reference guide to aid the configuration and interpretation of Diameter test scenarios

-- Radius Dictionary – a comprehensive reference guide to aid the configuration of RADIUS test scenarios;
+- Radius Dictionary – reference guide to aid the configuration and interpretation of RADIUS test scenarios

-- Diameter Result Codes – a complete list and description of Diameter Result Codes;
+- Diameter Result Codes – complete list and description of Diameter Result Codes

 - Specification Map – Specifications supported by dsTest interface applications and protocols.